UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 This would display `Hello World` in the terminal.

-> How this works will be revealed when we write our own class types.
-For now, we can enjoy the simplicity this brings!
+> How this works will be revealed when we write our own C++ class types and perform some *operator overloading*.
+>
+> For now, we can enjoy the simplicity this brings!

 ### String Streams